Srinagarindra: Nursing student

 Sangwan enrolled as a student of Siriraj School for Midwifery and Nursing in 1913, when she was thirteen.
-She was two years under the minimum age requirement, but the school admitted her on the strength of her qualifications.
-She was a scholarship student, and on accepting the 15 baht monthly for her expenses, she had agreed to work for the hospital for three years.
-Upon graduation in 1916, she joined the nursing team at the hospital.
+She was two years younger than the minimum age limit, but the school still accepted her based on her credentials.
+She was a scholarship recipient who agreed to work for the hospital for three years in exchange for the 15 baht per month that would cover her living costs.Upon graduation in 1916, she joined the nursing team at the hospital.

 The following year, Prince Rangsit Prayursakdi, the Prince of Chainat (son of King Chulalongkorn and adopted son of Queen Savang Vadhana, half-brother of Princess Valaya Alongkorn and Prince Mahidol Adulyadej), director of the Royal Medical College of Siriraj Hospital, selected two doctors and two nurses to further their studies in the United States.
 These scholarship students were expected to return to teach future generations of medical students and advance the medical profession in Thailand.
 The medical scholarships were provided by Prince Mahidol Adulyadej, then a first-year student at Harvard Medical School, while the nursing scholarships were provided by his mother, Queen Savang Vadhana.
 One of the two nurses selected was Sangwan.
 Her preparations for this trip included a six-month intensive English course with Miss Edna Sarah Cole, headmistress of Kullasatri Wang Lang School for girls (later to become Wattana Wittaya Academy).

 For her passport, Sangwan needed a surname, the use of which was not a regular practice in Thailand until 1913 during the reign of King Vajiravudh (Rama VI).
 As her father was dead, she took the surname of Lee Talaphat, who was in the service of Prince Mahidol Adulyadej.
 Her surviving younger brother registered himself as Thomya Chukramol.

 Sangwan Talaphat left Bangkok on 13 August 1917 on the ship Kuala with almost 20 other Thai students.
 The trip took them to Singapore, Hong Kong, Japan, Hawaii, and after six weeks, the group reached San Francisco.
 From there, she went to live with an American family, the Adamsens of Berkeley, California, for a year, attending Emerson School with her friend Ubol Palakawongse na Ayudhya, a member of the nobility.
 She also attended Sunday school to learn the ways of the Christian faith.